 When the M3 was being designed, various options were considered for its service areas.
 This generally assumed there would be services at Trumps Green and Kempshott, with another provided in the middle, later settled on as Fleet.
-In the late 1960s, about 30 new services had been proposed, but Trumps Green was considered the most desirable of them all.
+In the late 1960s, about 30 new services had been offered to operators, but Trumps Green was considered the most desirable of them all.

 While worrying about this, it was decided that three service areas would be unnecessary for a newly-opened road used mainly by commuters, especially with plans for connections at the London end still unfinished.
 As a result, it was agreed Fleet would open first, and the other two would be postponed.